-20. SEGMENT REPORTING
+21. SEGMENT REPORTING

 The Group is solely engaged in the provision of construction services, the only business segment.
 All the Group's operations are carried out in Malaysia.
+Given that all the required disclosure for segmental reporting is only pertaining to construction services, hence, there is no other segmental information to be disclosed.